 Movement ahoy!
 Golden Mile and safer speeds with Let’s Get Wellington Moving

 Hooray!
 First out of the blocks, and well overdue, are two foundational shifts for a central city that’s safer and nicer to be in.
-Get your submission in and say Hurry up!
+Submissions close 15th Dec and this one matters…

 Carfreeing the Golden Mile